terramate-io/terramate/docs/backend-config.md

 # Backend Configuration

-Terrastack provides some facilities to improve on how backend configuration is managed on terraform.
+Terrastack provides some facilities to improve on how backend configuration is managed on Terraform.
 The idea is to circumvent some of the limitations from terraform that makes it really hard to avoid duplication/mistakes when managing backend configuration.